QiufangMa/AgentImpact2YANG/draft-xxx-yang-agent-challenges.md

 # Gap Analysis {#gaps}

 ## Gap 1: Lack rich semantics on Declarative YANG

  YANG was originally created to model configuration and state data for deterministic networking hardware.
-Because it is strictly declarative it is fantastic at defining static "what" boundaries is (e.g., "in-errors counter is great than 1000") , but it completely lacks the rich semantic structures needed to describe imperative policy, e.g., take simple and instant action when a trigger condition on the managed objects is met {{I-D.ietf-netmod-eca-policy}}. less than represent dynamic, probabilistic, and intent-driven AI policies.
- In other words, YANG excels at strict data trees, types, and constraints, but it cannot express cognitive conditions, reasoning flows, or behaviour constraints.
+Because it is strictly declarative it is fantastic at defining static "what" boundaries is (e.g., "in-errors counter is great than 1000") , but it completely lacks the rich semantic structures needed to describe imperative policy, e.g., take simple and instant action when a trigger condition on the managed objects is met {{I-D.ietf-netmod-eca-policy}}, less than represent dynamic, probabilistic, and intent-driven AI policies, in other words, YANG excels at strict data trees, types, and constraints, but it cannot express cognitive conditions, reasoning flows, or behaviour constraints.

  The Cognitive Condition Constraint:
  "Ensure the agent does not exhibit racial or gender bias while evaluating the applicant's text-based employment history

  Reasoning flow Constraint: